gloomurai85/luna-tic-landing-sim/README.md

 A landing is labeled safe if both:

 - Touchdown vertical speed is below a specified limit
 - Maximum g-load stays below a human-rating limit

+In this implementation, the limits are fixed to

+- Touchdown vertical speed ≤ **3 m/s**
+- Maximum crew g-load ≤ **5 g**

+These values are rough stand-ins for “soft” landings and acceptable transient crew loads based on Apollo lander studies and more recent human-rating work for vehicles like Orion.
+Real missions would tune these numbers using detailed landing-gear design and occupant-protection analysis, but 3 m/s and 5 g give a reasonable human-rated target for this mini-project.

 ---